 Another intriguing example of the benefits of the coming together of different cultures is the report we have from the Greek Athenaeus of Naucratis who worked in Egypt around the 3rd century AD, during the reign of Emperor Marcus Aurelius.
 He tells us that in the 6th century BC the ancient southern Italian city of Sybaris had the first examples of patents for recipe inventions (Sybaris was a Greek colony).

-Roman inventions: From local customs to international trade
+Ancient Roman inventions: From local customs to international trade

 Much Roman innovation was actually mass popularisation of what had hitherto been local customs.
 The Pax Romana provided a fertile ground for ideas and commerce to spread.
 For example, wooden barrels were actually invented by the Gauls, now France.
 The huge geographical reach of Roman roads and trade routes allowed local goods and ideas to spread right across the Roman Empire.
 Nevertheless, the use of barrels for Roman transportation of goods such as Roman wine was a relatively late development in the empire where amphoras remained popular for an extremely long time.